manaam216/WePower_Vibration_Sensor/README.md

 # WePower_Vibration_Sensor
-This is the official repository fo WePower Vibration Sensor
+This is the official repository for WePower Vibration Sensor